bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``validate_genome_build``: Genome build of the validation file, if different than the samples genome build.
 Helps manage hg19/GRCh37 chromosome naming differences.
+- ``joint_group_size`` Specify the maximum number of gVCF samples to feed into joint calling.
+Currently applies to GATK HaplotypeCaller joint calling and defaults to the GATK recommendation of 200.
+Larger numbers of samples will first get combined prior to genotyping.
 - ``clinical_reporting`` Tune output for clinical reporting.
   Modifies snpEff parameters to use HGVS notational on canonical transcripts [false, true].